Palatines: Palatine migration to New York and Pennsylvania

 No doubt the biggest impetus was the harsh, cold winter that preceded their departure.
 Birds froze in mid-air, casks of wine, livestock, and whole vineyards were destroyed by the unremitting cold.
 With what little was left of their possessions, the refugees made their way on boats down the Rhine to Amsterdam, where they remained until the British government decided what to do about them.
 Ships were finally dispatched for them across the English Channel, and the Palatines arrived in London, where they waited longer while the British government considered its options.
 So many arrived that the government created a winter camp for them outside the city walls.
 A few were settled in England, a few more may have been sent to Jamaica and Nassau, but the greatest numbers were sent to Ireland, Carolina and especially, New York in the summer of 1710.
 They were obligated to work off their passage.

 The Reverend Joshua Kocherthal paved the way in 1709, with a small group of fifty who settled in Newburgh, New York, on the banks of the Hudson River.
 "In the summer of 1710, a colony numbering 2,227 arrived in New York and were [later] located in five villages on either side of the Hudson, those upon the east side being designated as East Camp, and those upon the west, as West Camp."
 A census of these villages on 1 May 1711 showed 1194 on the east side and 583 on the west side.
 The total number of families was 342 and 185, respectively.
 About 350 Palatines had remained in New York City, and some settled in New Jersey.
 Others travelled down the Susquehanna River, settling in Berks County, Pennsylvania.
 The locations of the New Jersey communities correlate with the foundation of the oldest Lutheran churches in that state, i.e., the first called Zion at New Germantown (now Oldwick), Hunterdon County; the 'Straw Church' now called St. James at Greenwich Township, Sussex (now Pohatong Township, Warren County); and St. Paul's at Pluckemin, Bedminster Township, Somerset County.

 Indentured servitude

-Settlement by Palatines on the east side (East Camp) of the Hudson River was accomplished as a result of Governor Hunter's negotiations with Robert Livingston, who owned Livingston Manor in what is now Columbia County, New York.
-(This was not the town now known as Livingston Manor on the west side of the Hudson River.)
+Settlement by Palatines on the east side (East Camp) of the Hudson River was accomplished as a result of Governor Hunter's negotiations with Robert Livingston, who owned Livingston Manor in what is now Columbia County, New York (unrelated to Livingston Manor on the west side of the Hudson River).
 Livingston was anxious to have his lands developed.
 The Livingstons benefited for many years from the revenues they received as a result of this business venture.
 West Camp, on the other hand, was located on land the Crown had recently "repossessed" as an "extravagant grant".
 Pastors from both Lutheran and Reformed churches quickly began to serve the camps and created extensive records of these early settlers and their life passages long before the state of New York was established or kept records.